Mar 15, 2023

 - Aim for simplicity.
 Avoid lengthy words or phrases.
 An ideal domain name is short and catchy, making it easier for visitors to find the website.

 - Check for originality.
 Choose a domain name that isn’t tied to any existing company or brand.
 It’s also worth checking whether your chosen domain name is copyrighted to avoid potential lawsuits.

 Before finalizing your choice, check if your desired domain name is available using an online domain name search.
 If someone else has claimed your chosen domain name, pick one of the alternatives that the domain checker suggests or switch to another domain extension.

 Next, it’s time to buy the domain name.
 Even though getting a domain name and hosting separately is possible, the easiest way is to register through a web hosting provider that also acts as a domain name registrar.

-For example, Hostinger is an accredited domain name registrar that offers some features like a free domain privacy protection service.
+For example, Hostinger is an accredited domain name registrar that offers some features like a free domain privacy protection service to hide WHOIS domain details.
 That’s why most of our web hosting plans come with a free domain name upon purchase.

 Alternatively, search and purchase an available domain name through our domain checker tool.

 If you already have a registered domain name but want to host your website with us, simply point your domain name to Hostinger.